It’s nice when people say nice things about you. The problem is, sometimes they don’t tell you what they think unless you ask.

 Ask at the best time.

 The best reviews follow the moments when patients have the best experiences at your office.
-Their very first visit to your office is often your best opportunity to create a positive impression and make their previous experiences at other offices pale in comparison.
+The very first visit by a new dental patient is often your best opportunity to create a positive impression and make their previous experiences at other offices pale in comparison.

 Asking them on the spot for a review (better yet, a video testimonial) is your best chance to get their cooperation.
 Once they leave the office, your odds of collecting a review will decrease greatly, but at least make sure they walk out the door with easy instructions for leaving a review on your website or Facebook page.